meower-media/client/CONTRIBUTING.md

 # Contributing to Meower

+## Branch information

+The main branch where development takes place is `develop`.
+The `master` branch is what you see at https://app.meower.org, and is merged into for each release.

+## Setting up your development environment

 Requirements:

 -   node.js and npm or some other package manager
--   git (optional, for cloning the repo)
+-   git and some knowledge of it
--   Preferably understanding of JavaScript and node.js, among other things
+-   Preferably understanding of JavaScript and node.js, among ~~us~~ other things

 To clone and run a development server on your machine (that autoupdates when you modify files):